What's Your Doodem, part 3: Cut-tail, Teacher Among Teachers (The Story of the Catfish Clan)

 In part 1 and 2 we learned that in Anishinaabe as well as in Cree and Haudenosaunee societies the families, which have an extended nature, are organized into clans, or, in the case of the Anishinaabeg, into phratries (clan groups) that in turn are divided into clans and subclans.

-The purpose of these phratries and clans has always been to divide labor and spiritual-ceremonial tasks, provide general support, and to stress identity of self and the group.
+The purpose of these phratries and clans is to divide labor and spiritual-ceremonial tasks, provide general support, and to stress identity of self and the group.

 We also learned that in Anishinaabemowin, the language of the Ojibweg peoples, "ode'" means heart.
 "Doodem" or clan literally translates as "the expression of one's heart"; in other words, doodem refers to the extended family.
 To us, our doodem system basically acts as family and marriage regulators in our communities and is still today an essential part of our identity as a People and our relations with Nations that surround us.